ExgnosisClasses/2511-TerraformIntro-May27/05 TerraformDirectives.md

 Consider the following AWS directives in the `main.tf`file

 Two resources are defined in the file that are going to be managed by Terraform
-- An EC2 instance
+- An Azure blob storage
-- An S3 bucket
+- An Azure Virtual machine

-The default VPC, not managed by Terraform, is identified as a data source

 The `'main.tf` file looks like this